fieldtrip/website/reference/ft_singletrialanalysis.md

   cfg.channel = Nx1 cell-array with selection of channels (default = 'all'),
-                see FT_CHANNELSELECTION for details cfg.trials  = 'all' or a selection given as a 1xN vector (default = 'all') cfg.output  = 'model', or 'residual', which returns the modelled data, or the residuals.
+                see FT_CHANNELSELECTION for details cfg.trials  = 'all' or a selection given as a 1xN vector (default = 'all') cfg.output  = 'model', or 'residual', which returns the modeled data, or the residuals.

  Method specific options are specified in the appropriate substructure.